MihaiHMO/VSDhdp/README.md

 ```
 This parameters are modeled inside the library based on the tehcnology behavior.

+Other timing checks:
+Recovery /Removal: Equivalent of the Setup and Hold timing check but for asynchronous input pins.
+Pulse width: min clock pulse width
+Clock gating checks: to ensure clock enable signal timing are enforced.

+Limitation of STA:
+- Can't analyze combinational feedback loops and asynchronous timing issues
+- Will not check glitching effects on asynchronous pins

 ### Library cell timing related content

 The circuit is structured in hierahical way : top module -> ports -> nets ->pins -> cells (physical or logical)